 Bachelor of Communication — Journalism

-Journalism is communication in the public interest.
+Journalism is story telling in the public interest.

 Students in our program learn to think critically, analyze data, write clearly and creatively tell stories through text, photo, video and graphics.

 Admissions.
 We take in about about 60 students each September.
 We receive 3 to 4 applications for every one we admit.

 Class Size.
 Classes are between 15 to 20 students for most journalism courses and about 25 to 45 for general education.

 Costs.
 Tuition (plus fees) is approximately $6,400 yearly plus about $1,300 one-time cost for journalism equipment.
 Please check the calendar for exact fees.